inasafe/inasafe-doc/docs/source/user-docs/application-help/impact_layer_merge_tool.rst

 please go to **InaSAFE Option** tools and change the value of the related field.
 Those elements are:

 * **organisation-logo**.
 It corresponds to **Organisation logo** field on InaSAFE Option tools.
   If you do not fill this field, then the default one, **supporters.png** logo, will be used.
 * **disclaimer**.
 It corresponds to **Disclaimer text** field on InaSAFE Option tools.
-If you do not fill this field, then the default one will be used: "*InaSAFE has been jointly developed by BPNB, Australian Govenment and the World Bank - GFDRR*"
+  If you do not fill this field, then the default one will be used: "InaSAFE has been jointly developed by BPNB, Australian Govenment and the World Bank - GFDRR"

 2. Elements containing tokens.
 The id of these element is not significant, only the token it contains.
 At render time, any of these tokens will be replaced.
 If you want to have a